-Description - Rubbertrax ProLine by Swisstrax is comprised of recycled polypropylene plastic and rubber and comes in two versions, either Anti-Fatigue or Standard grade.
+Description - Rubbertrax ProLine by Swisstrax is comprised of recycled polypropylene plastic and rubber.
 The combination of rubber and plastic creates a tile that is not only strong, but also provides some comfort under toe.
 This tile is a vented tile and will allow water to flow freely through the system which not only allows for easy cleaning and maintenance, but also helps to keep your driveway or walkways high and dry.
 Installation of this tile is as easy as snapping adjacent tiles together to create a very durable and functional floor.
 Since Rubbertrax tiles are made from recycled materials, they are the perfect flooring for someone who is looking to be ‘Green’.
 Even though ProLine tiles are made of recycled material, they still have a roll-over weight limit of 25,000lbs which is comparable to many garage tiles.
 This product is also backed by a 15 year warranty.

 Material – Constructed of recycled polypropylene and recycled rubber material.

 Size – 15.75” x 15.75”

 Recommended Uses – Rubbertrax ProLine rubber tiles are truly built to be a multi use durable floor tile.
 These tiles are most commonly used as garage tiles however they have also been used successfully as a flooring option in airport hangars, boating docks, car dealerships, event floors, gyms, offices, patios and decks, around pools, and as shop flooring.

 Rubbertrax ProLine interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes:

 - Vacuuming or sweeping any loose crumbs, dust, or debris from the tiles when necessary.